About Trista: I am Here to Help You Feel Seen, Supported, and Confident in Your Parenting Journey

 Not long after, my heart led me to work with younger children.
 I became an Early Childhood Educator and spent ten wonderful years in a daycare, surrounded by giggles, tiny hands, and sticky hugs.

 I got to know so many families — each one with their own unique set of challenges and victories.
 If you’ve ever dropped your child off at daycare, you know it isn’t always easy.
-Parents needed to know that it was a safe and comforting place for their children to come to.
+Parents needed to know that it is a safe and comforting place for their children to come to.

 To this day, I remember the families I worked with, what the parents taught me about their children and that parenting is not a one size fits all journey.